Daily High to Daily Low: Is It Safe to Buy SeaWorld Entertainment Inc. (SEAS)?

-SeaWorld Entertainment Inc. (NYSE:SEAS) went up by 4.16% from its latest closing price compared to the recent 1-year high of $76.57.
-The company’s stock price has collected 11.46% of gains in the last five trading sessions.
+SeaWorld Entertainment Inc. (NYSE:SEAS) went down by -3.90% from its latest closing price compared to the recent 1-year high of $76.57.
+The company’s stock price has collected 3.17% of gains in the last five trading sessions.
 The Wall Street Journal reported on 07/19/22 that Sesame Place Theme Park Draws Backlash After a Character Appears to Ignore Black Girls

 Is It Worth Investing in SeaWorld Entertainment Inc. (NYSE :SEAS) Right Now?